 I also have a background in geography (both human and physical) and environment, through my undergraduate studies and having worked at government and private sectors.
-In my spare time I cook - this involves simple home cooking as often as long inquests into particular ingredients and traditional cooking techniques. |
+In my spare time I cook - this involves simple home cooking as often as long inquests into particular ingredients and traditional cooking techniques.
+This is my personal website and does not reflect the views of my employers. |

 Current |